-As Director of Student Activities, my role is to help you become part of the community outside the classroom.
-In addition to me, the Office of Student Activities consists of four undergraduate Activities Assistants and a graduate student intern.
+As Director of Student Activities & Orientation, my role is to help you become part of the community as you arrive on campus and throughout your years here.
+In addition to me, the Office of Student Activities consists of four undergraduate Activities Assistants and a graduate assistant, Kristin Vines.
+Kristin recently joined the office and is a graduate student here at BMC!
 Together we plan activities, events, and trips to help you become engaged in not only the Bryn Mawr community but Philadelphia as well.
-The Activities Assistants are a great resource for what's happening on and off campus and regularly offer information on our Facebook site.
-If you haven’t yet joined, look us up at BMC Activities!
+The Activities Assistants are a great resource for what's happening on and off campus and regularly offer information through the BMC Activities Facebook group.
+Join us on Facebook!

 This summer I've been working with the Traditions Mistresses on the first major tradition of the year, Parade Night.
-Parade Night is a celebration of the completion of the first week of classes and will be held on September 5.
+Parade Night is a celebration of the completion of the first week of classes and will be held on September 4.
 First year students are introduced to their sibling class, the juniors, as well as to their adversarial class, the sophomores, and the apathetic seniors.
 Parade Night roles are based on the relationships defined by the classes.
 The juniors and seniors "mentor" the first year students and sophomores, respectively, until as juniors and seniors, they receive younger sibling classes.
-These relationships are prevalent throughout the first three major traditions (Parade Night, Lantern Night, and Hell Week).
+These relationships are prevalent throughout the major traditions.

-I'll spend the remainder of the summer planning out a semester of activities for you to enjoy.
-Here's a sneak preview of what’s in happening in September:
+I'll spend the remainder of the summer putting the final touches on our Customs orientation program and planning out a semester of activities for you to enjoy.
+Here's a sneak preview of a few events happening in September:

 Bryn Mawr has over 150 student clubs and organizations; there truly is something for every interest.
 Joining a club will not only help you become more connected to the Bryn Mawr community it will also help you gain essential personal and professional skills such as decision making, time management, communication, delegation, motivation, problem solving, and budgeting.
 Come and find a club that fits you at Fall Frolic!

 You have a lot to look forward to at Bryn Mawr.
+I look forward to meeting you at Customs in a few weeks!
 See you soon!